Background

 So all these three conditions become enmeshed and tangled and cannot be separated.
 They feed on each other.
 They feed on each other.
 And it's very, very difficult to break.

-In the books, in the book, Sadism: Psychoanalytic Perspectives, which I mentioned in yesterday's video, there's a scholar by the name of Damien McCann.
+In the book, Sadism: Psychoanalytic Developmental Perspectives, which I mentioned in yesterday's video, there's a scholar by the name of Damien McCann.
 And I'm quoting from his article in the book.

-He says, according to the American Academy of Child and Adolescent Psychiatry, almost half of those diagnosed with a positional defined disorder or conduct disorder are also diagnosed with attention deficit and hyperactivity disorder, ADHD.
+He says, according to the American Academy of Child and Adolescent Psychiatry, almost half of those diagnosed with oppositional defiant disorder or conduct disorder are also diagnosed with attention deficit and hyperactivity disorder, ADHD.

 I'm continuing from the article.

 Adolescents living with ADHD, attention deficit hyperactivity disorder.
-So adolescents living with ADHD and a coexisting conduct disorder, such as oppositional defined disorder, these adolescents are at higher risk for antisocial behavior and suspension from school.
-The school dropouttimes greater than the rate among adolescents who are not affected by ADHD outcomes that underline the importance of early identification.
+So adolescents living with ADHD and a coexisting conduct disorder, such as oppositional defiant disorder, these adolescents are at higher risk for antisocial behavior and suspension from school.
+The school dropout rate for this group is 12times greater than the rate among adolescents who are not affected by ADHD.
+Outcomes that underline the importance of early identification.

 At one and the same time, family members can act in ways that either reinforce or diminish the patient's problematic behavior or thoughts.
 So their involvement is helpful and often essential.